 Generally, low-quality vinyl has the drawback of fading when exposed to the UV rays that exist in sunlight.
-There is also the chance that your vinyl fence will sag if it encloses a large area without reinforcement.
+There is also the chance that your will sag if it encloses a large area without reinforcement.
 One of the biggest cons to vinyl fencing is that usually there is only white, light tan, and dark tan as color options.

-It is also important to consider your climate when buying a fence.
-In cold and frosty climates, for example, your fence will need to be fixed 30-36 inches deep so it doesn’t crack in the cold.
+It is also essential to consider your climate when buying a fence.
+In cold and frosty climates, for example, your fence will need to be fixed 30-36 inches deep, so it doesn’t crack in the cold.
 In humid or seaside areas, wood is probably not a good option since it may develop water damage.
 Considering the climate when buying your fence may ultimately save you thousands of dollars in repairs.

 If you have any neighbors, talk with them and make sure that you are both on the same page about the fence, the type of fence, and the fence’s location.
 Know where the property lines are so you don’t accidentally build on your neighbor’s property.
-It is also strongly recommended that you verify the location of any underground utilities so you don’t inadvertently puncture a sewer line.
+It is also strongly recommended that you verify the location of any underground utilities, so you don’t inadvertently puncture a sewer line.

 Deciding on the right fence for your home doesn’t have to be a stressful decision.
-Before you buy a fence, think about the points discussed in this article and you’ll ultimately save yourself both money and time.
+Before you buy a fence, think about the points discussed in this article, and you’ll ultimately save yourself both money and time.